-The publication of an article in a peer-reviewed An-Nuqtah: Journal of Education and Community Service is an essential building block in the development of a coherent and respected knowledge network.
-This is a direct reflection of the work quality of the authors and the institutions that support them.
-The articles reviewed support and contain scientific methods.
-It is therefore important to agree to the standards of ethical behavior expected for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.
+The publication of an article in a peer-reviewed An-Nuqtah: Journal of Education and Community Service is an essential building block in the development of a coherent and respected network of knowledge.
+It is a direct reflection of the quality of the work of the authors and the institutions that support them.
+Peer-reviewed articles support and embody the scientific method.
+It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

-The editor of the An-Nuqtah: Journal of Education and Community Service is responsible for deciding which of the submitted articles to be published.
-The validation of the work and its significance for the researcher and the reader should always encourage the decision.
-Editors may be guided by the policies of the journal’s editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
-The editors may confer with other editors or assessment teams in making this decision.
+The editor of the An-Nuqtah: Journal of Education and Community Service is responsible for deciding which of the articles submitted to the journal should be published.
+The validation of the work in question and its importance to researchers and readers must always drive such decisions.
+The editors may be guided by the policies of the journal’s editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The editors may confer with other editors or reviewers in making this decision.

 Standards of Objectivity

 Reviews should be conducted objectively.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.

 Acknowledgement of Sources

 Reviewers should identify relevant published work that has not been cited by the authors.
 Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.
 A reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.